Roasted Butternut Squash Salad

 Mixing bowl with kale, butternut squash, walnuts and peppers.

-• lacinato kale (aka dinosaur kale) â€“ I love using lacinto kale in this recipe!
+• lacinato kale (aka dinosaur kale) – I love using lacinto kale in this recipe!
 If you’re not a huge fan of kale, I recommend starting with lacinto kale.
 It’s a little more mild tasting in my opinion!

-• dried cranberries – These add just the right amount of sweetness to this salad!
+• dried cranberries – these add just the right amount of sweetness to this salad!

 • walnuts – you could use any type of nut you’d prefer, but I really love the way walnuts taste in this salad.
+Just be sure to toast them for that extra depth of flavor.

 • bell pepper – any color will do.
 I like using red, orange or yellow.